fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 ### Visibility and Understanding

 In all but the smallest companies, decisions on what to develop are not made exclusively by developers.
 The term 'stakeholder' is often used to refer to people, both inside and outside the development team, who may have some interest in keeping an eye on the progress of the development.
-To this end, there are often integrations between git and whatever project management/bug tracking software the team is using.
+To this end, there are often integrations between Git and whatever project management/bug tracking software the team is using.

-A common use of this is to have some reference to the tracking system in git pull requests or commits.
+A common use of this is to have some reference to the tracking system in Git pull requests or commits.
 This way, for example, when you're working on issue number 123, you might name your pull request <code>BUG-123: Fix user copy issue</code> and the bug tracking system would notice the first part of the PR name and automatically move the issue to <code>Done</code> when the PR is merged.

 ### Notifications